MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterpriseapn-csp.md

 <p>Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="" id="enterpriseapn-connectionname-iccid"></a>**EnterpriseAPN/*ConnectionName*/IccId**
 <p>Integrated Circuit Card ID (ICCID) associated with the cellular connection profile.
-If this node is not present, the connection is created on a single-slot device using the ICCID of the UICC and on a dual-slot device using the ICCID of the UICC that is active for data.</p>
+If this node isn't present, the connection is created on a single-slot device using the ICCID of the UICC and on a dual-slot device using the ICCID of the UICC that is active for data.</p>

 <p>Supported operations are Add, Get, Delete, and Replace.</p>